hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere-template/README.md

 In the example above, the result of each builder is passed through the defined sequence of post-processors starting with the `vsphere` post-processor which will upload the artifact to a vSphere endpoint.
-The resulting artifact is then passed on to the `vsphere-template` post-processor which handles marking a VM as a template.
+The resulting artifact is then passed on to the `vsphere-template` post-processor which handles marking a virtual machine as a template.

 In JSON, note that the `vsphere` and `vsphere-template` post-processors can be paired together in their own array.

-## Permissions
+## Privileges

 The post processor needs several privileges to be able to mark the virtual as a template.